Letchworth Garden City railway station

 Letchworth Garden City station serves the town of Letchworth in Hertfordshire, England.
 The station is on the Cambridge Line 34 mi 50 chain north of London King's Cross, and is a stop for services between King's Cross and Cambridge.
-Trains which serve the station are operated by Great Northern.
+Trains which serve the station are operated by Great Northern and Thameslink.

 History

 The first station known as Letchworth Garden City was opened in 1903, with a restricted service; it gained a full passenger service on 15 April 1905.
 On 18 May 1913, this station was replaced by a new station on a different site.
 The new station was built in 1912, in the Arts and Crafts style, and has since been Grade II listed.

 The station was originally intended to have two island platforms, giving a total of four platforms.
 However, since its opening only two platforms have been used.
 It was known from October 1937 as Letchworth, until it regained its current name on 11 June 1999 following a refurbishment scheme.
 Electric operation at the station was inaugurated in 1978, as part of the Kings Cross Outer Suburban scheme, though the wires initially ended at Royston.
 Through electric services to Cambridge began in May 1988.

 The platforms were extended initially for eight carriages, and further extended in December 2011 for 12-carriage trains.

 Passenger lifts were installed in two new towers in March 2014.

 To the north of the station are the sidings where trains starting or terminating at Letchworth are cleaned and stabled.